-As an experienced business litigator, Ari represents clients in state and federal court and before administrative agencies, including the EEOC and the MCAD.
+An experienced litigator, Ari also represents clients in state and federal court and before administrative agencies, including the EEOC and the MCAD.
 Her litigation experience ranges from employment discrimination and wage and hour disputes to Chapter 93A claims, civil rights claims and claims for breach of fiduciary duty.
-Ari understands the importance of her clients’ ability to focus on their businesses.
-She works to efficiently obtain successful results for clients as early in the litigation process as possible through the use of motions for preliminary relief, motions to dismiss, and summary judgment.
+Ari understands the importance of minimizing the disruption and cost of litigation for her clients, and works to obtain successful results for clients as early in the litigation process as possible through the use of motions for preliminary relief, motions to dismiss, and summary judgment.

 Prior to joining Hirsch Roberts Weinstein, Ari was an attorney in two Boston law firms; first in the complex business litigation department of an international law firm and second as a civil litigator at a trial boutique.
 Ari also served as an Assistant Attorney General in the Administrative Law Division of the Massachusetts Attorney General’s Office, where she defended state agencies, including in oral arguments before the Massachusetts Appeals Court.

 Immediately after graduating from law school, Ari served as a law clerk to the Honorable Joette Katz of the Connecticut Supreme Court.